Cold, leaky waders will absolutely ruin an otherwise perfect day on the water. Our look at the best fly fishing waders will help you avoid that fate.

 Best Breathable Chest Waders

-Bottom Line: Best-in-class waders from a recognized authority in outdoor gear, the Simms GZ4 waders are expensive but worth every penny for the fly fisherman who needs to be dragged out of the water.
+Best-in-class waders from a recognized authority in outdoor gear, the Simms G4Z waders are expensive but worth every penny for the fly fisherman who needs to be dragged out of the water.

-Bottom Line: Not quite as pricey as the Simms GZ4 waders but still offering elite performance, the Patagonia Rio Gallegos are convertible from chest to waist waders and made from 4 layers of Patagonia’s resilient breathable fabric.
+Bottom Line: Not quite as pricey as the Simms G4Z waders but still offering elite performance, the Patagonia Swiftcurrent expedition are made from 4 layers of Patagonia’s resilient breathable fabric, which helps to keep you comfortable on warm days in the water.

 Compass 360 Deadfall STOUT Stockingfoot Waders